icgrp/doblink/docs/riscv_LLVM_toolchain_setup.md

 ## Get the gcc RISCV toolchain

-### We won't be using gcc to compile our code, but this is the easiest way to provide clang with the necessary RISCV C headers, runtime & standard libraries to link with.
+### ~~We won't be using gcc to compile our code, but~~ We will use the gcc linker, and this is also the easiest way to provide clang with the necessary RISCV C headers, runtime & standard libraries to link with.

 - Follow instructions at https://github.com/riscv/homebrew-riscv (MacOS) or https://github.com/riscv/riscv-gnu-toolchain (Linux).
 Be sure to use the multilib flag to get support for 32-bit targets.